strongdm/accessbot/README.md

 AccessBot can be installed on Slack or MS Teams.

+**IMPORTANT: The Slack Classic implementation has been deprecated.
+In case you're still using it, please migrate ASAP to the [Slack Bolt implementation](https://github.com/strongdm/accessbot/blob/main/docs/slack/CONFIGURE_SLACK.md).**

 A curated version of the documentation can be found [here](https://strongdm.github.io/accessbot/).

 You can also watch our [demo video](https://www.youtube.com/watch?v=LfsbXl0b3G8) of AccessBot on YouTube.